By Natalia Burdynska-Schuurman, Eduardo Garcia, Victoria Cervantes, and James Patrick Jordan

 The number of political prisoners in the United States has risen by 12.28% since the beginning of the national uprising against racism and police brutality, bringing the total to 57.
 Of that total, 38.60% of political prisoners in the United States are Black and just over 72% are people of color.

-Our definition of Political Prisoners refers to people who are incarcerated for alleged crimes related to resistance and liberation from repression.
-We believe that these cases should not be treated as isolated, “common” crimes, but require a political solution.
+Our definition of political prisoners refers to people who are incarcerated for alleged crimes related to resistance and liberation from repression.
+We believe that these cases should not be treated as isolated, ‘common’ crimes, but [cases that] require a political solution.
 In many cases, those in jail are there because of false allegations or because they were framed and railroaded through the courts.
-The AfGJ list is not only of political prisoners, but what we term “Prisoners of Empire.”
+Our list contains political prisoners who we also consider ‘prisoners of Empire.’
 By that, we mean people who are jailed because of activities that constitute a direct challenge to the national and international dominance of U.S., NATO, and transnational capitalist imperialism.

 One of the most outstanding findings of our research is that most political prisoners in the U.S. are jailed due to their involvement in struggles against racism, both at home and abroad, and for the liberation of oppressed peoples.

 Fifteen political prisoners are in jail because of their membership in groups that have included strategies of armed resistance for the liberation of Black people.
 One U.S. political prisoner was part of the Weather Underground, a White armed resistance that had been founded specifically to support Black liberation movements.
 These political prisoners might also be termed prisoners of war.

 We count another eleven persons not part of armed resistance groups who were arrested during struggles for equal rights and against racism.
 Of the eleven, seven were arrested during the current uprising.